 To conclude then, what are the independent sources attesting to the crucifixion of Christ?
 The historian has the following: Pre-Mark, Q, John, Paul, Hebrews, 1 Peter, Clement, Ignatius, Martyr, Josephus Flavius, and Cornelius Tacitus.
 This totals to eleven independent sources, excluding the later sources.
 If one takes two independent sources as a good rule for determining historical confidence then one seems on very strong grounds to accept the crucifixion as a genuine historical fact.

 Christ’s crucifixion is an event that is not only independently attested in various sources but is also attested within early sources.
 The idea here is that the earlier the source is to the events it describes the more value it has.
 This can be for several reasons, such as a decreased possibility of legend infiltrating a text, less distortion, the events being fresher in the memories of witnesses and authors, and so on.
-A source dating to forty years of an event would inspire more confidence than a source which dates to three centuries of the event.
+A source dating to forty years of an event would inspire more confidence than a source that dates to three centuries of the event.

 Several early sources attest to the crucifixion.
 The pre-Markan passion narrative is one such source that Rudolf Pesch dates no later than 37 CE, just seven years after Christ’s death,

 “[Mark’s text] implies that Caiaphas, who we know was high priest at that time, was still high priest when the story began circulating.”
 For “if it had been written after Caiaphas’ term of office, his name would have had to have been used to distinguish him from the next high priest.
 But since Caiaphas was high priest from A.D.
 18 to 37, this story began circulating no later than A.D.
 37, within the first seven years after the events” (20).